CycleBees/CycleBeesv2.1/projectDes.md

         5. delivery charge for the bicycle {purchasable item, this can have discount coupons}
 2. Users POV:

-    User will have a section called “Book Rentals”, this will show as follow
+    User will have a section called "Book Rentals", this will show as follow

     {instead of making this into a form format, make this into a multiple step format, so user can track what they are doing, for great User experience}